 Capitec adopts a prudent approach to liquidity management.
 It already complies with the Basel III liquidity ratios as it does not rely on short-term wholesale deposits thanks to the relatively high proportion of retail deposits and equity financing within its funding structure.
-The bank also maintains liquid assets (cash and fair value investments, primarily with South Africa's National Treasury, large local banks and money market funds) of around 28% of total assets (as at August 2013).
+The bank also maintains liquid assets (cash and fair value investments, primarily with South Africa's National Treasury, large local banks and money market funds) of around 32% of total assets as at February 2014, up from 24% as of February 2013.

-The bank does have some maturity mismatches in its asset and liability profile, which have been increasing as the maturity profile of its loan portfolio lengthens.
-However, these mismatches remain manageable given (1) the relatively short-term nature of its assets; (2) its ability to source term funding; and (3) its ample capital cushion.
+While the bank does have some maturity mismatches in its asset and liability profile, these have come down over the past year (as indicated by the improving Basel III liquidity ratios).
+Mismatches remain manageable given (1) the still relatively short-term nature of Capitec's assets; (2) the bank's ability to source term funding; and (3) its ample capital cushion.

-SOUTH AFRICA'S CHALLENGING OPERATING ENVIRONMENT CONTINUES TO WEIGH ON ASSET QUALITY
+SOUTH AFRICA'S CHALLENGING OPERATING ENVIRONMENT, WHICH CONTINUES TO WEIGH ON ASSET QUALITY, IS ONLY PARTLY MITIGATED BY CAPITEC'S PROVISIONING POLICY